mkschneider/trait-selection/README.md

 ***
 https://besjournals.onlinelibrary.wiley.com/journal/13652435
 ***
-This code allows to repoduce the main results presented in the article using the local and the global model.
+This code and data to reproduce the main results using the local and the global model presented in the article.

 Please consult the article for details on the study.

 Supporting information S4 provides a detailled description of the modeling approach.